hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

     predicted energy savings or other performance indicators.
 The certificate can be designed to be used as a reference document by real estate agents, appraisers, and other professionals during the home sale process, and can be uploaded into Multiple Listing Service (MLS) databases.
+Home Performance with ENERGY STAR's Certificate of Completion template [MAY NEED LINK TO THIS - ASK CAROLINE], available to Program Sponsors, relies on BPI-2101 to assure consistency of data elements.

 Draft: Standard for Home Energy Auditing Data Collection with Energy Modeling Tools
-    This draft standard represents the minimum data necessary for energy modeling tools to capture during an energy audit and transfer by HPXML to Home Performance type programs.
+    This draft standard represents the minimum data necessary for energy modeling tools to capture during an energy audit and transfer by HPXML to home performance programs.
 The standard is designed to promote consistency between programs and facilitate cost efficiency in the implementation of HPXML through alignment to a standardized specification.

 Draft: Standard for Home Energy Job Completion Data Collection with Energy Modeling Tools
-    This draft standard represents the minimum required data necessary to be captured by energy modeling tools during a home energy upgrade and transfer by HPXML to Home Performance type programs.
+    This draft standard represents the minimum required data necessary to be captured by energy modeling tools during a home energy upgrade and transfer by HPXML to home performance programs.
 The standard is designed to promote consistency between programs and facilitate cost efficiency in the implementation of HPXML through alignment to a standardized specification.